2020 Identity Legislation

 The Central Equine Database will log the details of all domesticated horses.
 Changes in ownership status of a horse will also be updated to the Central Equine Database by the Passport Issuing Body (PIB) who will do so within 24hours of being informed of any changes.
 It will also offer a much more streamlined solution for local authorities and police.
 The aim is to enable authorities to reunite owners with horses who have strayed or escaped fields more effectively, as well as find those irresponsible horse owners who abandon or mistreat animals and bring them to justice more swiftly.

-To assist owners with older horse’s requiring microchips, BELL EQUINE shall be offering a reduced rate for supplying and implanting a microchip if we are already on the yard seeing the horse for another service e.g. for a vaccination, dental check or a lameness exam.
+To assist owners with older horse’s requiring microchips, Bell Equine are offering a reduced rate for supplying and implanting a microchip if we are already on the yard seeing the horse for another service e.g. for a vaccination, dental check or a lameness exam.
 Do please ask any of our vets when they attend your horse to scan for a microchip if you are unsure whether your horse has one implanted.
 We can easily implant one at the time or the next time we attend your horse or yard.

 There is a press release on the Government website with more about the new compulsory microchipping legislation which you can read HERE.

-For any further information, do not hesitate to contact any of our vets or reception team on 01622 813700.
+For any further information please contact any of our vets or reception team on 01622 813700.

 Do I need a passport for my horse, pony or donkey?

-The Horse Passport Regulations 2009 state that horses, ponies, donkeys and related animals (including Zebras!) must have a horse passport.
-You could get an unlimited fine if you cannot show a valid passport for an animal in your care, however, this will not be enforced by your veterinary surgeon.
+The Horse Passport Regulations 2009 state that horses, ponies, donkeys and related animals (including Zebras!) must have a horse passport and you could get an unlimited fine if you cannot show a valid passport for an animal in your care when requested.
+This will not be enforced by your veterinary surgeon.
 Foals must have a passport (and microchip) by the age of 6 months or 31st December in the year of their birth whichever is later.

 The passport must be kept with your animal at all times.
 You need to provide your horse’s passport when a vet examines or treats your animal (either at your yard or at Bell Equine) and when you sell, or give the animal, to someone else.